 OPEN UPPER BLEPHAROPLASTY (OUB)

-If your double eyelid crease height needs to be changed, Dr Huang will personally plan the design and height of your new crease together with you, so that your preferences are taken into consideration and you have input into the type of double eyelid crease that he creates for you with millimeter accuracy.
+If your double eyelid crease height needs to be changed, Dr Huang will personally plan the design and height of your new crease together with you, so that your preferences are taken into consideration and you have input into the type of double eyelid crease that he creates for you.

-The quality of Dr Huang’s work in cosmetic eyelid surgery has received international recognition, and he is a sought after speaker on these subjects.
+The quality of Dr Huang’s work in cosmetic eyelid surgery has received acknowledgment and respect from his peers around the world, and he is a sought after speaker on these subjects.
 He has been regularly invited to present his work at international plastic surgery meetings in South Korea, Japan, China, and South East Asia.
 He has also been an invited lecturer at subspecialty meetings on upper eyelid surgery in South Korea.

 Postoperative pain is mild and well controlled with oral painkillers.
 There will be some swelling and bruising.
 The eyelids will feel tight initially and it will be hard to open your eyes fully, but as the swelling goes down your eyes will open bigger until they open fully.
 Stitches will be removed after one week.
 You will need to apply antibiotic ointment to your wounds for the first ten days.
 After this you can start wearing eye makeup and this can effectively camouflage the residual swelling and bruising so that you don’t need to wear sunglasses to conceal your eyes anymore.
 So the effective downtime is about ten days.
 Exercise may be resumed after three weeks.